Lightning-AI/litdata/README.md

         inputs=list(range(1000)),  # Provide any inputs.
 The fn is applied on each item. output_dir="my_optimized_dataset",  # The directory where the optimized data are stored. num_workers=4,  # The number of workers.
-The inputs are distributed among them. chunk_bytes="64MB"  # The maximum number of bytes to write into a chunk.
+The inputs are distributed among them. chunk_bytes="64MB"  # The maximum number of bytes to write into a data chunk.
     )

 ```